What are RADAR Locks?

 How to get a RADAR key

-The RADAR key is available for free to those registered with a disability by some local authorities.
+The RADAR key is available free to those registered with a disability by some local authorities, although you may have to pay; please check with your local authority.
 You can also buy RADAR keys from Commercial Washrooms.
 It’s worth pointing out that if you travel in Europe, the RADAR key won't work.
 Instead, you’ll need a EuroKey, which you need to apply for from CBF Darmstadt and cost significantly more – about €27.

 Installing RADAR locks

 RADAR locks are not installed on toilet cubicle doors, but on heavy-duty main doors to the room.
-They are installed almost identically as you would a Chubb lock.
-In pubs, cafes and sports centres, a set of keys are usually left at the front desk or behind the bar.
-Similarly, cleaning staff and site managers will have access to a RADAR key too.
+They are installed almost identically to a Chubb lock.
+In pubs, cafes and sports centres, a set of keys is usually left at the front desk or behind the bar.
+Similarly, cleaning staff and site managers will also have access to a RADAR key.

 If you have any other questions about the RADAR lock and key system or would like to discuss your accessible washrooms, get in touch with one of the team on 01202 650900.